Code-Institute-Submissions/PicrossX/README.md

 * have feedback on how well I am playing so as I can track my progress.
 * play puzzle game and have a good experience.

+### Colors

+Colors which were used set to match 80s theme of the game.
+80s known as colorful time.
+High contrast in web - yellow, black, blue, pink, red color chosen to create retro atmoshere.